 If you think using a taste deterrent like a bitter spray could help, we have details on what's best to use and the best way to apply it.

 So if your bunny has decided your furniture is on the menu and you need some practical ways to put a stop to it then continue reading this guide and see what bunny proofing would work best for you.

 If your bunny is in the habit of chewing the legs of your wooden furniture, then there are lots of inventive ways to stop this that people have found, many of which re-purpose bunny toys or other things found around the home.

 A simple but clever trick can be to use some toilet or kitchen roll tubes as protection.
 Either slip over the legs or cut them along the length and wrap them around.

 Another useful item that can be purchased from pet stores is a Willow bridge.
 They are made from a series of willow sticks held together with wire that can be bent into a variety of shapes or around a table leg to shield it from being chewed.

 An easy way to stop chewing is simply to cover the area to add some solid protection.
-You could try covering a TV cabinet or coffee tables with a cloth cover that trails down to the floor.
+You could try covering a TV cabinet or coffee tables with a cloth cover that reaches down to the floor.

 Be careful not to place things on top as bunnies have a habit of tugging at things and could pull a heavy object over themselves.